 PNE Playland isn't exactly a well known amusement park.
-Very few enthusiasts know about it, and while it's not off the beaten path, it's certainly not in an area that many roller coaster enthusiasts visit.
+Very few enthusiasts pay much attention to the park, and while it's not off the beaten path, it's certainly not in an area that many roller coaster enthusiasts visit.
 PNE Playland is mostly a local park for the people of Vancouver.
 From looking at it from a first glance, the park doesn't look very special at all.
 It just looks like another typical local park that's only worth whoring for about an hour or two.
-And for the most park, it really is that way.
+And for the most part, it really is that way.
 The park has absolutely no theming whatsoever, all the rides are just plopped down on asphalt, and the entire park just has a sort of carnival atmosphere that feels like it's a permanent year round carnival.
 In fact, Vancouver hosts it's PNE Carnival right at PNE Playland where they literally just add more rides, and that's when most of the Vancover residents visit PNE Playland.
 When the carnival is part of the park.
 Now, so many of you are thinking "PNE Playland doesn't have much to offer other than a few crappy credits in a distinct faraway place not near any other amusement parks.
 This must be a credit whore park."
 WRONG!!!!!!
 While the park may have absolutely no atmosphere and feel like a permanent carnival, they are in fact home to one of the best wooden coasters ridden by Incrediblecoasters.
 Coaster is worth the admission to the park alone and is a ride you can ride over and over and over again.
-Yes, Coaster is so good that it is among the awesomeness of Boulderdash and El Toro.
+Yes, Coaster is so good that it is among the awesomeness of Outlaw Run and El Toro.
 No, I did not make a mistake.
-Their wooden coaster is as good as coasters such as Boulderdash and El Toro.
-And hell, even besides Coaster, many of the other rides are fun rides that are worth a spin and though they may be ordinary flats, run better programs than many other well known parks.
+Their wooden coaster is as good as coasters such as Outlaw Run and El Toro.
+And hell, even besides Coaster, many of the other rides are fun rides that are worth a spin.
+And though they may be ordinary flats, they run better programs than many other well known parks.
 It is totally worth a visit if you are ever in the Vancouver area.
 Do not pass this park up despite what you might think at first glance.

 Here are the reviews of all the Flat Rides at PNE Playland.
 Now while the park doesn't necesarrily have many unique flat rides, it does have a lot of flat rides to ride.
 And during the fair, they get even more flat rides, but for now, we'll just focus on the year round flat rides at PNE Playland.
 The best of the year round flat rides that I rode was Hellevator.
 This is the parks space shot.
 I personally found it to have an extremely weak program and be on the low end of the Space Shot Spectrum.
-But hey, at least it didn't have screamsheilds.
+But hey, it was still a fun ride.
 So that's a big plus.
 The next best flat ride I rode at PNE Playland was the Waveswinger.
 Nothing special.
 Just ordinary Chairswings.
 Nothing to report about it.
 I also rode the Ferris Wheel so I could get some fantastic shots of PNE Playland and of Vancouver.
 While those were nothing special, I did the skyscraper, though that was an upcharge.
 But still.
 It was by far the best flat ride I rode at PNE Playland.
 While the Skyscraper wasn't nearly as intense as most people make it out to be, it still is a fantastic ride, mostly because it's really really fast, and that makes it very fun.
 PNE Playland also has a frisbee, an enterprise, a top spin, a breakdance, a pirate ship, a music express, a troika, a scrambler, and bumper cars.
-And since my last visit, PNE Playland got a Starflyer for 2011, so that should be a great addition to the park since I'm pretty sure that it's gonna give one hell of a view of Vancouver.
+And since my last visit, PNE Playland got a Starflyer (that should give one hell of a view of Vancouver) and this one flat ride called Beast.
+Apparently, it's the first of its kind in North America, and it seems to be a sort of giant frisbee that swings beyond 90 degrees, but...apparently, it's not just another frisbee.
+Hard to see.
+I'll just have to ride it myself and see how it is.

 It may be an upcharge, but dammit, it's worth it!!!
 (At least if it's your first time, it is.)